Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Introduction

-TFHE~\cite{Chillotti2020,TFHE} is known as a fastest fully homomorphic encryption specialized for bitwise operations.
-In this study, we use TFHE to design our algorithm for the multi-party protocols of feature selection problems.
-We assume that parties $A$ and $B$ have their own private data $D_A$ and $D_B$, and $F=\{F_1,\ldots,F_m\}$ and $C=\{0,1\}$ are known.
-Under the assumption that the parties can use their respective TFHE, say $E_A$ and $E_B$, the goal of the parties is to jointly compute the result of CWC algorithm on the plain data $D=D_A \cup D_B$, without revealing any other information about $D_A$ and $D_B$.
+For the private feature selection problem, we use TFHE to design and implement our algorithm.
+In this case, we assume two {\em semi-honest} parties $\textsf A$ and $\textsf B$: each party complies the protocol but tries to infer as much as possible about the secret from the information obtained.
+The parties have their own private data $D_{\textsf A}$ and $D_{\textsf B}$ and they jointly compute advantageous features for $D_{\textsf A}\cup D_{\textsf B}$ while maintaining their privacy.
+The goal is to jointly compute the CWC algorithm result on $D=D_{\textsf A} \cup D_{\textsf B}$ without revealing any other information.

-We summarize the results of this work in Table~\ref{result}. {\em baseline} is a naive algorithm that simulates the original CWC~\cite{Shin2009} over the ciphertexts using TFHE operations.
-Given $(D,F,C)$, the essential task of CWC is to sort $F=\{F_1,\ldots,F_k\}$ in an increasing order of their relevance to $C$.
-Using the sorted $F_i\in F$, CWC decides whether or not $F_i$ should be selected for $i=1,\ldots,k$.
-The resulting features $\{F_{i_1},\ldots,F_{i_\ell}\}\subseteq F$ are the output of CWC.

-It is well-known that sorting, the main task in CWC, is one of most difficult problems in secure computation.
-So we propose an improvement of the baseline algorithm reducing the cost of sorting.
-We show the time and space complexities for both algorithms in Table~\ref{result}.
-This significantly improved the time complexity while maintaining the space complexity.
-We also implemented the baseline algorithm and examined its running time for real data.
-As a result, it was confirmed that most of the time was spent on sorting.
-The implementation of an improved algorithm is a future work.